Chapter 0:

 She pursed her lips into a soft smile, bringing her hand to her cheek.
 “A rom-com, with Luke as the protagonist?
 That sounds very interesting.”

 I felt dots starting to connect in the back of my mind.
 Why did Luke agree to be part of my film as an actor when he usually prefers not getting involved?
-What were Chris's comments from earlier getting at?
+What were Chris' comments from earlier getting at?
 And why was this girl so interested in the film and lead actor of my film?

 Were they finally seeing me for all my worth as a director?
 They must be as excited as I am for the rough cut I’ll have ready by tomorrow.

-No, my sense for the dramatic flare had been leading me in a different direction rather than what was likely the real reason.
-I knew that any further probing could directly lead to a Luke X Luna confirmation.
-Yet, I had to press on even if it meant having to deal with some slight jealousy in the corner of my heart.
+I knew that any further probing could directly lead to a Luke plus Luna confirmation, yet I had to press on even if it meant having to deal with some slight envy in the corner of my heart.
+Though I would be happy in knowing that one of my best buds might end up with the girl of his dreams.

 “If you're interested in Luke’s acting or the film itself as a whole, I can send you a link of the rough cut when it's done.”